 Positive COVID-19 cases or Close Contacts are required to self-isolate for a minimum of 7 days, subject to the conditions above.
-Should the positive COVID-19 person or Close Contact meet the conditions above, they can return to a racecourse or licensed premises on day 8.
+Should the positive COVID-19 person or Close Contact meet the conditions above, they can return to a racecourse or licensed premises 7 days after testing postive.

-Example - John tests positive to COVID-19 on a PCR test or Rapid Antigen test taken on 10 January 2022.
+Example - John tests positive to COVID-19 on a PCR test or Rapid Antigen test taken at 10am on 10 January 2022.

-- His period of self-isolation is from 10 January 2022 to 17 January 2022. - He must provide a negative Rapid Antigen test on 16 January 2022 by sending a photograph of the test cartridge to Racing NSW Stewards steward@racingnsw.com.au - On 18 January 2022 he may return to a racecourse or licensed premises.
+- His period of self-isolation is from 10am 10 January 2022 to 10am 17 January 2022. - He must provide a negative Rapid Antigen test on 16 January 2022 by sending a photograph of the test cartridge to Racing NSW Stewards steward@racingnsw.com.au - After 10am on 17 January 2022 he may return to a racecourse or licensed premises.

-CASUAL CONTACT (Effective 1 January 2022)
+CASUAL CONTACT (Updated 22 April 2022)

-Casual Contact with Positive Case (PCR or Rapid Antigen) - A casual Contact is defined as a person who has been in contact with a person who has tested positive to COVID-19 (either PCR or Rapid test) for less than 4 hours.
-Any person who is a Casual Contact should follow NSW Health orders and monitor for symptoms.
-A Rapid Antigen test must be taken on two consecutive days before attending a racecourse or licensed premises.
+Casual contact with Positive Case (PCR or Rapid Antigen) - A casual contact is defined as a person who has been in contact with a person who has tested positive to COVID-19 (either PCR or Rapid test) for less than 4 hours.
+Any person who is a casual contact should follow NSW Health orders and monitor for symptoms.

-Monitor For Symptoms (QR Code advice) - Any person who receives notification from a QR code check in, that they were in attendance where a positive case was present, should follow health advice and monitor for symptoms.
+Monitor For Symptoms - Any person who was in attendance where a positive case was present, should follow health advice and monitor for symptoms.
 It is recommended that a Rapid Antigen test is undertaken prior to attending a racecourse or licensed premises.